tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop is built on a strictly non-custodial vault architecture.
 User funds are never held, pooled, or controlled by the protocol or its operators.
 Instead, each deposit is placed into an account-segmented smart contract vault that enforces ownership, execution rules, and withdrawal constraints at the contract level.

 This model is foundational to YieldLoop’s security, legal posture, and accounting integrity.

 ---

+7.0.1 Execution Authorization and Time-Bound Control

+YieldLoop does not assume custody of user assets in the traditional or legal sense.
+However, during an active execution cycle, users grant the protocol limited, time-bound execution authority over their vault for the sole purpose of executing pre-authorized strategy logic.

+This authorization:
+• Is explicitly granted by the user prior to deposit
+• Is limited in scope to execution functions defined at cycle start
+• Does not transfer ownership or discretionary control
+• Automatically expires at cycle completion or emergency halt

+Temporary withdrawal unavailability during a cycle is a function of execution finality and accounting integrity, not custodial control.

+At no time does YieldLoop obtain unilateral authority to transfer, repurpose, or seize user assets.

+---